 Oral Histories

-The Public Lands History Center has conducted a variety of oral history projects.
+The Public and Environmental History Center has conducted a variety of oral history projects.
 These projects serve as documentation of a site or organization’s history or a specific event.
 They can often be combined with a final report or an administrative history to provide additional context and research.
-Below are descriptions of the oral history projects that the PLHC has conducted.
+Below are descriptions of the oral history projects that the PEHC has conducted.
 Contact us to discover how we can partner with you on an oral history project.

 Oral History and Irrigation Report